 Students are encouraged to eat in the school cafeteria.
 Those students who bring their lunch will eat it in the cafeteria.
-Running and breaking line is prohibited with those doing so being placed in the rear of the line.
-Misbehavior of any type will result in administrative action.
+If you bring your child lunch during the school day, they will be permitted to eat that lunch only during their designated lunch time.